Published on

 Like many great Powered by the Apocalypse descendants, the dice in Starforged drive the story forward in directions you may not expect.
 But Starforged wraps the dice roll in a simple yet powerful instruction: “envision the fiction.”

-At first glance, this seems really vague and nebulous.
+At first glance, this seems vague and nebulous.
 Maybe even daunting.
 And what does “envision” actually mean?

-Shawn Tomkins, creator of Starforged, asks you to “take a moment and put the focus on the fiction by imagining, describing, or discussing what is happening.
+take a moment and put the focus on the fiction by imagining, describing, or discussing what is happening.

 I love it.
 It works for both solo and group play (imagine vs. describe), it encompasses all levels of roleplay (one sentence, vs. an entire scene), and it becomes a one-word reminder that you are in charge of the story and experience you want.